 According to the American Psychological Association, in 2015, 86% of psychologists in the U.S. workforce were White, 5% were Asian, 5% were Hispanic, 4% were Black/ African-American, and 1% were multiracial/ from other racial/ethnic groups.
 Compared to the racial/ ethnic composition of the U.S. population as a whole, BIPOC clinicians are grossly underrepresented.
 We recognize an imperative need for BIPOC clinicians to have a strong support system, a space where you can feel safe to share your vulnerabilities and heal.

-We have created a BIPOC clinician support group to promote unity and solidarity among all clinicians who identify as such.
-Our support group will meet monthly in a virtual space, and members should feel safe to use the group forums to hold regular discussions.
+We are in the process of creating a BIPOC clinician support group to promote unity and solidarity among all clinicians who identify as such.
+In addition, we acknowledge the distinct experiences and the unique challenges faced by different racial/ ethnic groups, so we are also creating separate support groups with specific resources for Black, Indigenous, Latinx and Asian clinicians.
+Peer support groups will meet monthly in a virtual space, and members should feel safe to use the group forums to hold regular discussions.

-If you would like to be added to this group, please fill in the form below.
+If you would like to be added to any of these groups, please fill in the form below.